Gluten-Free Pound Cake with Stewed Fruit and Mascarpone

 “Have your frosé and eat your cake too” is a new motto I’m workshopping.

 This cake is whole-grain and gluten-free, but don’t let that scare you.
 Whole grains do add a little more texture, but It’s not cardboard.
-The main whole-grain flour is sorghum, which you can typically find at the East End Food Coop or online through Bob’s Red Mill.
+The main whole-grain flour is sorghum, which you can typically find at the East End Food Coop if you’re in Pittsburgh or online through Bob’s Red Mill.
 Often used in its sweetener form in southern cooking, whole-grain sorghum adds an earthy, nutty, mild, and sweet flavor to baking.

 If this grainy tidbit interests you, be sure to check out my cookbook, The Gluten-Free Grains Cookbook, for an even nerdier, deep dive into whole grains.